International School for the Arts

 Degrees and Certifications:

-J.D., University of Virginia, International Law B.A., Connecticut College, Economics and Hispanic Studies Certificate in International Studies and the Liberal Arts, Connecticut College - 2020 Palmetto Citizens Youth Financial Educator of the Year - SC Financial Literacy Master Teacher, 2nd year cohort - Member, Federal Reserve Bank of Richmond’s Teacher Collaborative Committee - Gifted & Talented Endorsement - Read to Succeed Endorsement - NearPod Certified Educator - Google Certified Educator Level 1
+J.D., University of Virginia, International Law B.A., Connecticut College, Economics and Hispanic Studies Certificate in International Studies and the Liberal Arts, Connecticut College - 2021, Member, Federal Reserve Bank of Richmond’s Teacher Collaborative Committee - 2020 Palmetto Citizens Youth Financial Educator of the Year - SC Financial Literacy Master Teacher, 2nd year cohort - December 2020, SC Treasurer's Office Financial Literacy Educator of the Month - Gifted & Talented Endorsement - Read to Succeed Endorsement - NearPod Certified Educator - Google Certified Educator Level 1

 Hello and welcome to the FIVE Virtual Academy!
 I am excited to grow with you together this year as we work together in the virtual environment.